finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-String effectiveAt = "effectiveAt_example"; // String | The effective date of the change
-List<AdjustHoldingRequest> holdingAdjustments = Arrays.asList(new AdjustHoldingRequest()); // List<AdjustHoldingRequest> | The selected set of holdings adjustments
+OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective date of the change List<AdjustHoldingRequest> holdingAdjustments = Arrays.asList(new AdjustHoldingRequest()); // List<AdjustHoldingRequest> | The selected set of holdings adjustments
 try {
     AdjustHolding result = apiInstance.adjustHoldings(scope, code, effectiveAt, holdingAdjustments);